NeuralSenseCode/544_WBD_CXCU/PROGRESS.md

 _Last updated: 2025-10-27_

 This log captures the current state of analysis so future sessions can resume seamlessly.
-The goal is to continue Feature Extraction Stage 2 next.
+The immediate focus is reviewing full-cohort Stage 2 results and addressing the logged issues.

 ---